Murder in Treggan Bay

 Blurb

-In a pre-digital mystery traced through parish registers, council minutes, sign-in books and remembered alibis, Noah wants to do right by his father and keep Leo, the new café owner, out of the developers’ crosshairs.
-With gossip outrunning facts and the bay’s future at stake, can he uncover the truth before the wrong person pays—or the deal becomes impossible to stop?
+This is a pre-digital mystery: answers live in parish registers, council minutes, sign-in books, and remembered alibis.
+Noah wants to do right by his father and keep Leo, the new café owner, out of the developers’ crosshairs, even as long-buried records, generational feuds, and a growing pull towards Leo complicate every choice.

 Boundaries: fade-to-black intimacy, minimal on-page violence, occasional strong language.